Daksh/sugarlistensinstall/README.md

 This guide has been made for a Fedora 20 machine running sugar environment, similar steps can be followed to install it on other Operating Systems, with minor changes.

+If you are successfully able to follow all the given steps, you will have a Maze activity controllable by Speech.
+And you can further use the installed sugar listens to use it with other activites!

 ##Setup and Run

 1. Follow the steps on http://developer.sugarlabs.org/dev-environment.md.html to have sugar-build up and running